 Nathan T. Hayes

-Chairman, President and Founder
+Chairman, Founder and CEO

 As one of the few in the world who knows well and can apply modal interval arithmetic to today’s technology, Mr. Hayes has founded two companies leveraging this arithmetic to significantly improve performances in machine learning and computer graphics.

 - At Modal Technology Corporation, he has developed ALiX, an artificial intelligence method based on modal interval arithmetic that guarantees to find the BEST machine training result in a single run.

 - At Sunfish Studio, LLC, as President and CTO, he invented the first ever modal interval rendering systems and methods.
 He is the inventor of patented applications of modal interval arithmetic in key areas of hardware design and software method to improve the speed and quality of computer graphics.

 Mr. Hayes served six years as a member of the IEEE 1788 committee for the standardization of interval arithmetic, which became an international debate forum concerning the future of interval arithmetic.
 In 2015, the IEEE committee approved a standard which is compatible with modal interval arithmetic.